timvink/mkdocs-git-authors-plugin/CONTRIBUTING.md

 pyflakes tests/ mkdocs_git_authors_plugin/
 ```

-## Submitting Changes

-Make sure to discuss changes in an issue before putting in the work.

-To get changes merged, create a pull request.

 #### Code Style

-Make sure your code follows [PEP-8](https://www.python.org/dev/peps/pep-0008/) and keeps things consistent with the rest of the code.
+Make sure your code *roughly* follows [PEP-8](https://www.python.org/dev/peps/pep-0008/) and keeps things consistent with the rest of the code.

-#### Tests

-If it makes sense, writing tests for your PRs is always appreciated and will help get them merged.
+We use google-style docstrings.